Lionheart (2018 film)

 Lionheart is a 2018 Nigerian drama film produced by Chinny Onwugbenu and directed by Genevieve Nnaji.
 It stars Pete Edochie, Genevieve Nnaji, and Nkem Owoh.
 It was acquired by Netflix on 7 September 2018, making it the first Netflix original film produced in Nigeria.
 Lionheart premiered at the 2018 Toronto International Film Festival in Canada.
 The movie was Nnaji's directorial debut as well as Peter Okoye's and Chibuzor Azubuike's (also known as Phyno) acting debut.
 The film was released worldwide on 4 January 2019 on Netflix.

 Lionheart was selected as the Nigerian entry for the Best International Feature Film at the 92nd Academy Awards.
 It was the first time that Nigeria had submitted a film to the Oscars.
 On 4 November 2019, the Academy disqualified the film as the majority of the dialogue is in English and only about ten minutes of the film is in Igbo.

 Plot

-Lionheart tells the story of Adaeze Obiagu (portrayed by Nnaji), who wants to substitute for her father, Chief Ernest Obiagu (Pete Edochie), when he can no longer run his company due to health issues.
-Her father, however, asks his brother Godswill (Nkem Owoh) to take his place, and Godswill and Adaeze have to work together to save the company from debt as well as a threatened takeover by businessman Igwe Pascal (Kanayo O. Kanayo).
+Lionheart tells the story of Adaeze Obiagu, who wants take over from her father, Chief Ernest Obiagu, when he can no longer run his company due to health issues.
+Her father, however, asks his brother Godswill to take his place, and Godswill and Adaeze have to work together to save the company from debt as well as a threatened takeover by businessman Igwe Pascal.